-Projects must:

-- Produce applied research that will benefit Minnesota agriculture, its producers, or associated industries within three to seven years. - Applied research involves using existing scientific knowledge to address practical challenges or problems.
-This program does not fund basic research, which focuses on the advancement of scientific knowledge. - Be conducted in Minnesota. - Not start until the grant contract is signed by all parties and has reached its start date. - Be completed in three years or less.
-Contracts cannot be extended beyond three years.
+Projects must produce applied research that will benefit Minnesota agriculture, its producers, or associated industries within three to seven years.
+Applied research involves using existing scientific knowledge to address practical challenges or problems.
+This program does not fund basic research, which focuses on the advancement of scientific knowledge.